startechsheffield/fuji/README.md

 # Installation

+To install PyPI, install *python3-pip* from the command line.
-This library is available via PyPI, `$ pip install startech`.
+This library is available via PyPI, `$ pip3 install startech`.

 # Functions
 A general breakdown of the functions available.
 As a rule, if a function fails due to processing problems or bad arguments, a function will return the following values: